kbysiec/vscode-go-to-mdn/README.md

 Flag to determine if the results should be displayed as flat list or as tree with navigation.
 Default value is `true`.

-## Source Code

-The source code is available on GitHub [here](https://github.com/AgilePlayers/vscode-go-to-mdn).

 ## Release Notes

 Please check changelog for release details.